 Opening Hours

-The panda center opens visitors at 8:30am, officially.
 However, there are rumors that it actually opens at 8am sharp in the summer months.
 It’s probably more important to get to the center early than you think.
-Crowds of people, including large tour groups of extremely loud Chinese people, start coming in around 9:30.
-Believe me, all sense of peace, nature, and solitude leave as soon as these groups start coming in.
-Plus, the animal feedings start at about 9am and the animals spend the majority of the rest of the time sleeping.
+Crowds of people, including large tour groups of extremely loud Chinese locals, start coming in around 9:30.

 Types of Pandas you’ll See

-Not only are there Giant Pandas at the center, but also Red Pandas.
 There are a variety of enclosures, all which are very good(!), and separate the juveniles from the adults.
 Moreover, there are also a couple spots where the baby pandas can be seen if you’re there at the right time of year.
-In total, there are 4 or 5 giant panda enclosures and 2 red panda enclosures.
-Be warned, the red pandas have no problem walking down the footpaths and aren’t completely separate from the people.
-Keep your distance.

 Pandas give birth in the fall months, so if you’re around in October-November you might get to see some of the babies.